samirsahoo007/SQL/sharing_in_mongodb.md

 Sh.shardCollection(\"db.Employee\" , { \"Employeeid\" : 1 ,
 \"EmployeeName\" : 1})

+*Create backup / Dump MongoDB data*

+>mongodump

+The command will connect to the server running at 127.0.0.1 and port 27017 and back all data of the server to directory /bin/dump/.

 Summary:

 • As explained in tutorial, Sharding is a concept in MongoDB, which